 If you caught this month’s earlier blog, you’ll know that Yubico is partnering with the National Cybersecurity Alliance to support Data Privacy Day, which takes place on January 28.
 Protecting privacy is one of the main end goals of a security program.
 It’s incredibly important to us at Yubico to empower and educate individuals and businesses on the best ways to stay safe online.

-Our first Data Privacy Day blog focused on the individual user by outlining some of the most common ways internet credentials are stolen, and a surprisingly easy solution to protect against them.
-In the second blog of our two-part Data Privacy Day series, we take a closer look at how a security program supports your data privacy initiatives.
+Our first Data Privacy Day blog focused on the individual user.
+It outlined some of the most common ways internet credentials are stolen, and an easy solution to protect against them.
+In the second blog of our two-part Data Privacy Day series, we take a closer look at how a security program supports your company’s data privacy initiatives.

 Prioritizing the protection of data and systems starts at the top.
 The entire executive team, including the CEO and the Board, must know that security is a key priority for your organization.
 Otherwise, when it comes to allocating finances and resources, security will take a back seat.